 If you haven’t put those two metrics together and understood which of your sales was a direct result of Google Ads paid traffic, there is a distinct possibility that you are overspending in some directions and under spending in others.

 PPC conversion tracking puts an end to uncertainty and allows you to directly target your PPC marketing revenue where it matters and, more importantly, where it works.

 In theory you should be able to track sales conversions by surveying your clients and asking how they found you but this doesn’t work for a number of reasons:

 - You won’t get enough detail and will lose valuable information

 - Clients won’t be able to remember whether they clicked on a paid campaign or on an organic listing

 - You won’t be able to track your conversions by a variety of metrics

-The good news is that PPC conversion tracking can remove guesswork and gain you a selection of accurate and actionable metrics.
+The good news is that PPC conversion tracking can remove the guesswork and gain you a selection of accurate and actionable metrics.
 Talking to clients is a great idea but they won’t be able to give you the level of detail that you really need.